 Antiques, Vintage & Retro whats the difference?

 There are popular terms like “vintage" and "antique", they both signify old but high-quality products.
 They can be used interchangeably but they signify the different concepts.
 For a piece of the product to be called antique, it should be at least a hundred year old.
 Although there are different thoughts on this around the world.
-With time, a piece that is now considered "only" vintage, it is an antique.
+With time, a piece that is now considered "only" vintage, it will be an antique.